 Repeated instances will result in a referral to the designated authorities for further action.

-I have read the Hand-to-Hand Child Safety Policy and understand the consequences of my (or the designated adult’s) failure to deliver to and pick up my child from the classroom or assigned school bus stop.
+Parent/guardian signature indicates that they have read the Hand-to-Hand Child Safety Policy and understand the consequences of my (or the designated adult’s) failure to deliver to and pick up my child from the classroom or assigned school bus stop.

 Onslow County Schools Preschool